ABIS The 1st Choice in Building and Pest Inspections

 ABIS | Brisbane Building and Pest Inspectors with 620+ 5 Star Reviews

 Looking for a building and pest inspection, a new build handover or stage inspection, conducted to the highest standard by Building Inspectors with 10 years experience together as a team combined with the highest professional qualifications in their field?

 1 in every 20 Queensland home owners has trusted their building and timber pest inspection to ABIS over the past 30 years, making ABIS the first choice in building and pest inspections.

 Our highly recommended home inspectors are all long term trusted employees not sub-contractors.
 ABIS House Inspectors are supported by a unique computer aided inspection system and the latest inspection equipment such as high sensitivity thermal cameras.

 When you book an ABIS pre-purchase building and pest inspection, our friendly local team will make the whole process easy for you.
 Our customer service team can answer all your questions at the time of booking, make all the access arrangements for you and you will be sent an email to confirm the inspection time along with a pre-engagement letter which outlines the scope of the inspection.
-Good communication and confidence in your choice of Building Inspector are key to you getting the most out of your building and pest inspection process.
+Good communication and confidence in your choice of Building Inspector are key to you getting the most out of your building and pest inspection report process.

 We are always happy to answer all your questions and you are most welcome to be on site when we do the inspection as there are very few opportunities to visit the property prior to settlement.
 That being said, ABIS reports are conducted with the absent purchaser in mind to provide piece of mind regardless of your buying circumstances.
 Our good old fashioned service approach and extensive building knowledge, combined with our in house unique systems and processes means you get your full digital photo report the same day as your inspection along with a call from your building and pest inspector to discuss the findings.